Quantum effects on the evaporation of PBHs: contributions to dark matter: Mass evolution of PBHs due to evaporation an the effects of memory burden

 We now consider a special type of correction to the evaporation process proposed in \cite{Dvali:2020wft}.
 Such correction is called the memory burden's effect, which essentially suggests that the quantum modes associated with the entropic degrees of freedom of a black hole necessarily have a strong backreaction effect on its own evaporation process.
 Therefore, the initial semiclassical Hawking evaporation will no longer be valid after a certain time scale.
 For the purpose of our analysis, we can suppose that the semiclassical regime is valid until the mass of the PBH reaches a certain value, i.e. $\mbh=q\Min$, with $0<q<1$.
 The authors of \cite{Alexandre:2024nuo,Thoss:2024hsr} proposed that the quantum effects begin to be important when $\mbh=({1}/{2})\Min$, or $q={1}/{2}$.
 However, such value is subjected to the detailed quantum mechanical modeling of a black hole.
 To keep our study as general as possible, let $\tq$ be the time at the end of the semiclassical phase.
 Then, from Eq.~\eqref{eq: mass 1} we obtain \bea \tq= \f{1-q^3}{\gammabh^0}, \eea where $\gammabh^0$ is defined before.
 In the above equation, with the substitution of $q=0$, one shall recover the full evaporation time, $\tev$.
 Once the mass of the PBH reaches $q\Min$, at $\tq$, the quantum memory effect starts dominating.
-Upon parameterizing the memory burden effect in the second phase, the evolution of the mass which is given in Eq.~\eqref{eq: mass evolution 1} modifies to\footnote{Note that $\mbh$ being almost constant during the evaporation process, $S(\mbh)\sim S(\Min)$, which corresponds to the approximation made in \cite{Thoss:2024hsr}, and which we will apply for our numerical analysis.} \bea \f{\d \mbh}{\d t}=-\f{\epsilon }{\l[S(\mbh)\r]^k}\f{\Mpl^4}{\mbh^2}, \eea where $S(\mbh)$ is the BH entropy defined in Eq.~\eqref{eq: temp entropy}.
+Upon parameterizing the memory burden effect in the second phase, the evolution of the mass which is given in Eq.~\eqref{eq: mass evolution 1} modifies to \footnote{ In Ref.~\cite{Thoss:2024hsr}, the effect of memory burden comes as $S(q M_{\rm in})^{-k}$, where $q M_{\rm in}$ is the value of the PBH mass where the quantum effect starts.
+Thus, they took a constant correction factor.
+However, in our work, we have taken the correction through the variable mass-dependent entropy $S( M_{\rm BH})^{-k}$, which is followed by the idea given in \cite{Alexandre:2024nuo}.
+We have checked that our results are roughly the same in both scenarios since the mass of the PBH remains almost constant throughout the evolution and only starts to dissipate at the very end of evaporation. } \bea \f{\d \mbh}{\d t}=-\f{\epsilon }{\l[S(\mbh)\r]^k}\f{\Mpl^4}{\mbh^2}, \eea where $S(\mbh)$ is the BH entropy defined in Eq.~\eqref{eq: temp entropy}.
 The parameter $k$ characterizes the efficiency of the backreaction effect.
 So far, we do not have any theoretical constraints on the value of the power $k$ except for its probably being a positive number.
 For our present purpose, we would take it to be an integer.
 We can understand the quantum effect as a slowdown of the decay due to an excess of entropy, produced by its evaporation, surrounding the PBH.
 After integrating Eq.~\eqref{eq: mass evolution 2} we obtain \bea \mbh=q\Min\l[1-\gammabh^k(t-\tq)\r]^{\frac{1}{3+2k}},\quad \text{with} \quad \gammabh^k= {2^k(3+2k)\,\epsilon}\Mpl \l(\f{\Mpl}{q\Min}\r)^{3+2k}. \eea

 From Eq.~\eqref{eq: mass 2}, we obtain that the second phase of evaporation will occur for a time $\sim 1/\gammabh^k$.
 Hence, the total evaporation time is given by $\tev^k=\tq+1/\gammabh^k\simeq 1/\gammabh^k$.
 It is straightforward to see that for $k=0$ and $q=1$, $\tev^{k}$ will be equal to as given in Eq.~\eqref{eq: tev 1}.
 Also for $k>0$, we have $\tev^{k}\gg \tev$ (for a detailed discussion see Ref.~\cite{Alexandre:2024nuo}) and we obtain